What is a meditation journal? What are the benefits of keeping one? And how can a meditation journal help you live a happier, more mindfulness?

 - Record entries in your meditation diary in chronological order, including dates for organizational purposes.

 - Consider recording your thoughts before and after meditation as a comparison.

 - Plan on writing a lot?
 Use different-colored markers, or highlight key components of each entry.

 - Take note of your mood and body sensations (e.g., relaxed muscles) after you’re done meditating.

-- For each entry, mention the type of meditation you engaged in and how long you engaged in it.
+- For each entry, mention the type of meditation you started and engaged in and how long you engaged in it.

-- Aim to write something down after each time you meditate.
+- Develop an habit of writing something down after each time you meditate.
 Try not to skip a journal session to see how you progress.

 - Try to refrain from journaling during meditation.
 However, if you have to, take just a few very quick, brief bullet notes.

 - Want an aesthetic journal?
 Quickly write down your insights on scratch paper first.
-Then take your time adding it to your journal later.
+Then take your time adding it to your diary later.

-- When reviewing your meditation journal entries, don’t rehearse or memorize; look for patterns, problems, and progress.
+- When reviewing your meditation log entries, be guided, don’t rehearse or memorize; look for patterns, problems, and progress.

-- If you feel like it, be open to sharing your insights with others, particularly those who also engage in meditation.
+- If you want, be open to sharing your insights with others, particularly those who also engage in meditation.